Financial Disruption: Planning to End an Unhealthy Relationship

 Understanding the Need for a Life-Saving Divorce

 A life-saving divorce is often essential when a marriage becomes harmful to your well-being.
 This type of divorce is not just about ending a relationship but about reclaiming your life, health, and happiness.
-Recognizing the signs of a marriage or relationship that can be considered unhealthy—such as emotional abuse, manipulation, or chronic unhappiness—is the first step toward making an informed decision.
+Recognizing the signs of a marriage or relationship that can be considered unhealthy—such as emotional, psychological, and financial abuse, manipulation, control, coercion, gaslighting or even chronic unhappiness—is the first step toward making an informed decision.

 Steps to Plan for a Life-Saving Divorce